Protocol Support

 wayland-info | rg xdg_toplevel_icon_manager_v1Server-Side Decorations

-title bars.
-It implements both xdg-decoration (the modern protocol) and KDE's
+It implements both xdg-decoration and KDE's obsolete

-builds, that only speak the old one).
+org_kde_kwin_server_decoration, for clients that only speak the old one.

 # smoke test